HR STRATEGY

 Effective people strategies require data and analysis to ensure that the appropriate actions are being taken.

-First West Credit Union had tried different interventions to reduce turnover—from pay increases, to better onboarding, to management training.
+First West Credit Union is one example.
+The credit union had tried different interventions to reduce turnover—from pay increases, to better onboarding, to management training.
 They used data and analysis to help them determine which was most effective and found that upskilling employees through additional training increased revenue significantly—returning $2.5 million on their investment.

 Create and manage more effective people strategies with the right tools

-Strategic compensation tools, for example, help keep tabs on employee compensation levels to ensure that they’re competitive with the marketing and inline with employee performance.
-Retention tracking lets HR teams benchmark turnover at the organization and understand the underlying causes, helping to focus on initiatives that improve employee loyalty.
-Talent pathways and better managers’ tools help to identify top performers, map desirable career paths for them, and strategically place them in positions of greater influence.
+Retention tracking tools let HR teams benchmark turnover at the organization and understand the underlying causes, helping to focus on initiatives that improve employee loyalty.
+Better managers’ tools help to identify top performers, map desirable career paths for them, and strategically place them in positions of greater influence.
 And tracking employee satisfaction helps to identify key employee engagement benchmarks, and uncover underlying problems or opportunities.